 Tom: Yeah.
 And then it’s super easy to get started.
 In fact, that’s one of my productivity rules is that once I’ve decided on Ivy Lee, I don’t open email until I’ve done at least two of the Ivy Lee things, right?
 And so then I can go often do that.
 It’s about productivity.
 So you’ve talked about Slack and Teams.
 What other kinds of software tools do you recommend for businesses to help them thrive?

 Susan: So every business should have a project management tool for sure.
 And that whether- I mean, even if you don’t deliver projects, if you’re selling, you know, a product, you still are running internal projects with your team, you’re still figuring out what’s your marketing schedule, what are the topics that you’re gonna talk about on your blogs, you know, whatever you’re doing there.
 And it could be bigger things.
 How are you keeping track of maintaining your processes?
 For example, you should be looking at those annually.
 So how are you remembering that? how are you spacing that out?

-Susan: I highly recommend teamwork.
+Susan: I highly recommend Teamwork.
 It is a software tool for project management, specifically targeted agencies.
-So, but it works great for software developers, architects, you know, any of the the people that have any sort of a creative aspect and flow to their work.
+So, but it works great for software developers, architects, you know, any of the people that have any sort of a creative aspect and flow to their work.
 And it’s great with time tracking.
 If you need a little less, Asana is a great tool.

 Tom: So Sona

 Susan: Asana, A, S

 Tom: Oh As, oh, okay.
 Asana.
 Yeah.
 I haven’t heard it now.
 Yeah.
 Okay.